i10/StatHunt/README.md

 ## Installation

-In the source code folder, run `npm install`.
-(This will take a while.)
+In the stathunt folder, run `npm install`.
+(This might take a while.)

 ## Running